kakmalchock-stack/Comprehensive-Web-Application-Performance-Testing-Analysis-Using-K6/README.md

 📑 Table of Contents

 Introduction

-Background & Importance of Performance Engineering Concepts of Modern Performance Testing
+Background & Importance of Performance Engineering

+Concepts of Modern Performance Testing

 Tool Selection Justification: Why K6?

 Test Environment Setup

 Detailed Test Methodology

 6.1 Breakpoint Test

 6.2 Capacity Test

 6.3 Ramp-Up Test

 Results & Graph Interpretation

 7.1 Breakpoint Graph

 7.2 Capacity Graph

 7.3 Ramp-up Graph

 Deep Performance Interpretation

 Root-Cause Bottleneck Analysis

 Engineering Recommendations

 Risk Analysis & Real-World Impact

-Scalability Discussion: Vertical vs Horizontal Growth SLA, SLO, and SLI Implications
+Scalability Discussion: Vertical vs Horizontal Growth

+SLA, SLO, and SLI Implications

 Limitations of this Study

 Future Work

 Final Conclusion

+1. Introduction

+Performance testing is an essential discipline within software engineering, responsible for ensuring that a system delivers consistent responsiveness, stability, and reliability under various operational conditions.
+In today’s world — where applications must support global traffic, real-time interactions, and unpredictable load surges — performance failures can have catastrophic consequences.

+This study evaluates the performance of https://test.k6.io , a publicly accessible demo web application provided specifically for load testing exercises.
+The purpose of this project is not merely to load the system, but to understand how it behaves under stress, identify its limits, and reveal scalability weaknesses.

+To accomplish this, three structured performance tests were conducted using K6, a modern performance testing tool:

+Breakpoint Test – to determine the exact user load at which system degradation begins

+Capacity Test – to identify the maximum stable load the system can sustain

+Ramp-Up Test – to determine scalability under gradual increases in traffic

+This extended report aims to present not only the results, but also an in-depth performance analysis, a root-cause investigation, and industry-standard recommendations for improving system reliability.

+2. Background & Importance of Performance Engineering

+Performance engineering is not just testing with load; it is the holistic evaluation and optimization of system architecture, code, infrastructure, and deployment strategy.

+Why it matters:
+📉 Business Failures Caused by Poor Performance

+40% of users abandon a website if it takes more than 3 seconds to load

+Amazon loses $1.6 billion annually for every 100ms of latency (industry estimate)

+A performance failure during a product launch can lead to negative press, investor distrust, and long-term loss of users

+📈 Technical Failures

+Performance issues can lead to:

+CPU saturation

+Memory leaks

+Cascade failures

+Thread pool starvation

+Database overload

+Network congestion

+Downtime

+📌 Performance Engineering Covers:

+Capacity planning

+Scalability modeling

+Stress and resilience testing

+Backend optimization

+Redundancy and failover strategies

+This project simulates real-world scenarios to identify early-stage bottlenecks before they become production disasters.

 ## 1. Introduction